Archaeological travel guide to the ruins of Nong Ngu, an ancient village outside of Chiang Mai that has been retaken by the forest.

 There is no historic account of a settlement at the modern location of the Nong Ngu Archaeological Site.
 However, ruins and artifacts have turned up in the forest for time enough to garner the attention of the local temple, who began to take care of the site located in the adjacent forest.

 Connected to this area, the Wat Pa Pao temple in San Kamphaeng hosts a storied Buddha image.
-In the tale of this image’s origin, it was originally recovered from an unnamed village near Doi Saket and presented to the other village chief, who enshrined it in the current temple.
+In the tale of this image’s origin, this Buddha image was originally recovered from an unnamed village near Doi Saket and presented to another village’s chief, who enshrined it in the current temple.
 Little other information on either the image or the location it originated from exist.

 The 2013 Excavations of Nong Ngu Archaeological Site